 Therefore, without question, religion is at least a significant cause of violence.
 Today, most of the terrorists appear to be Muslim.
 However, given similar circumstances, devout Christians and Jews would do the same thing.
 After all, a pious Jew, Baruch Goldstein, shot up a Jerusalem mosque in 1994, killing 29 Palestinian Muslims and wounding another 125.
 In the brief time period in the distant past when Judaism was the dominant faith, leaders condoned the murder of those who violated its laws and, as the Bible records, authorized the annihilation of non-Jewish tribes defeated in battle, such as the Amalekites.

-In Christianity has also fosters killers.
+In Christianity has also fostered killers.
 As one example, devout Christian

 Timothy McVeigh blew up a federal office building